MSturges/chat-app/README.md

 Notes:

-Mobile is uses react-native, apollo, expo and many more libraries.
+Mobile uses react-native, apollo, expo and many more libraries.

 Graphql-external-api uses apollo, graphql, sequalize and many more libaries.